CoconutMacaroon/Hangman/README.md

 > NOTE: This needs a shell, so it is NOT recomended if you don't have experiance with npm/node.js.

+Download node.js from https://nodejs.org/en/download/.
 Clone the repo, with `git clone https://github.com/CoconutMacaroon/Hangman`.
 Go into the repo (in a shell).
-Run `npm start`.
+Run `npm install electron -g`.
+Then run `npm start`.

 ## Releasing